Toruitas/thinkingcap/README.md

 19. (+) In a true hacker move, I updated the IR library and now it works.
 Magic.
 Constant 8's, as intended.
 20. (-) Feather isn't recognized on any ttyACM port after being unplugged while on battery.
 How annoying to test.
 It "unfreezes" when disconnected.
 21. (+) Bluetooth syncing of state now functional.
 Woo!
+22. (-) Won't connect at the same time, if attempting to connect in the wrong order.
+Has to be: Feather first, brain scanner second.
+Doesn't seem to be any way to specify the device to connect to in the Adafruit package.